The Squeeze Course Registration Is Open!

 Person writing in a notebook beside a laptop with morning sunlight.

-We investigate these patterns through field observation, analysis, and writing.
+We investigate early signals through field observation, structured analysis, and applied research.

-This work surfaces how predictable responses emerge under complex conditions, restoring shared language and perspective so practitioners, leaders, and institutions can see what is actually happening and interrupt autopilot.
+This work surfaces how predictable responses emerge under pressure, restoring shared language and perspective so practitioners, leaders, and institutions can see what is actually happening and interrupt autopilot.

-We use satirical sensemaking and systems commentary to make patterns visible without reducing them to prescriptions.
+We use satire and systems commentary as diagnostic tools to make subtle signals visible without reducing them to oversimplified prescriptions.

 Read investigations and reports in the Vault →